 How Much Does a Dental Bridge Cost?

-The placement and complexity of the procedure may also affect your tooth bridge cost.
+- The placement and complexity of the procedure.
 Front teeth are naturally easier to place, which would result in a lower dental bridge price.

-Geographic location also affects the dental bridge price so please contact our office for dental bridge pricing in Brooklyn, NY.
+Geographic location also affects the dental bridge cost so please contact our office for dental bridge pricing in Brooklyn, NY.

 How Long Does a Dental Bridge Last?